labsai/EDDI/README.md

 ## Overview

-E.D.D.I is a highly scalable, enterprise-certified, cloud-native middleware for managing conversations in AI-driven applications.
+E.D.D.I is a high performance middleware for managing conversations in AI-driven applications.
 It is designed to run efficiently in cloud environments such as Docker, Kubernetes, and Openshift.
-E.D.D.I offers seamless API integration capabilities, allowing easy connection with various conversational services or traditional REST APIs.
+E.D.D.I offers seamless API integration capabilities, allowing easy connection with various conversational services or traditional REST APIs with runtime configurations.
 It supports the integration of multiple chatbots, even multiple versions of the same bot, for smooth upgrading and transitions.

 Notable features include: